A graded wash is a special kind of wash that moves from an area of full pigment to an area

 on this by pre-mixing palette cups with thinner and thinner mixes of your color.
 You move through

 these (in reverse) as you proceed down the grade.
-You can also do a graded wash by starting
+You can also do a graded wash by

 with the full pigment brush strokes and add water to the mix as you proceed.